ScooloV/bbpedia/docs/core_rules.md

 ![](media/core_rules/image294.jpg)lost their Tackle Zone and that this player is Marking.
-Then make an Agility test for this player, applying a -1 modifierr for every player (other than the nominated player) that is Marking this player.
+Then make an Agility test for this player, applying a -1 modifier for every player (other than the nominated player) that is Marking this player.
 If the test is passed, the nominated player loses their Tackle Zone until they are next activated.